getredash/website/src/pages/kb/user-guide/visualizations/chart-visualizations.md

 Each chart form is useful for certain kinds of presentation.
 You can mix and match multiple forms on the same chart as needed.

 * **Line** charts are almost exclusively used to present change in one or more metrics over _time_.
 * **Bar** charts can be used to present change in metrics over time or to show proportionality, like a pie chart.
 Bar charts can be combined with [Stacking] with great effect.
+Horizontal bar charts are also supported.
 * **Area** charts are often used to show sales funnel changes through time.
 They are frequently combined with [Stacking] to grant a broader picture.
 * **Pie** charts are designed to show proportionality between metrics.
 They are _not_ meant for conveying time series data.
 * **Scatter** charts excel at showing many groups of data points.
 Under the covers, Scatter plots are just like line plots, but without the connecting lines.
 A scatter graph is more precise but less useful for time series data.